stiasta/foredrag/girl geek dinner H2018/readme.md

     - can i have a citrus juice.

 ## Tasks
+### Using pre built agents from Google
 #### Collecting contact information
 Purpose: Hand out t-shirts after collecting contact information.

-### Using pre built agents from Google
+1. Create an intent that starts the dialog
+    - add training data with questions ex. "i want a free t-shirt!"
+2. Create an intent that collects contact information after the previous intent has triggered the dialog.
+3. create parameters for first and last name, e-mail and phone number (use system defined entities).
+All parameters are required.
+4. Add norwegian names and email in the phrases.
+Connect them to entities if they are not defined.
+Norwegian first names can be connected to @sys.given-name
+5. After the information have been collected, thank the user and say the t-shirt is sent.

 #### Support
-1. go to the prebuilt agent section and find the agent called support
+Setup: Go to the prebuilt agent section and find the agent called support and click import
-    - Click import
+1. Let the user report a bug
+2. Ask if the bug is serious
+3. ask if the user has a work around.
+4. fill out the answers on the other intents.

 #### Flights
 Setup: Go to the prebuilt agent section and find the agent called flights and click import